anshika-jain24/boxes-django/README.md

 breadth      (str)
 height       (str)
 ```
-Response: Returns success after the box is added
+Response: Returns success after the box is added<br />

 4. PUT | (updates the box with the given id)<br />
 ```http://127.0.0.1:8000/boxes/update/<id>```<br />
 Expects: The following fields in the body of the api request: